OlimilO1402/Err_CorrectErrorHandling/README.md

 End Function
 ```

-And the globally available Function MessError in the Module MErr that finally shows the error-message, could look like this:
+And the globally available Function MessError in the module "MErr" that finally shows the error-message, could look like this:
 ```vba
 Public ErrLog As String